-The Columbia Student Health Insurance Plan works with CUMC Student Health to provide consistent, efficient care that complements the programs offered on campus:
+The Columbia University Student Health Insurance Plan works with the CUIMC Student Health Service to provide consistent, efficient care that complements the programs offered on campus:

-- Medical Services clinicians are the primary care providers for students enrolled in the Columbia Student Health Insurance Plan.
+- Medical Service clinicians are the primary care providers for students enrolled in the Columbia University Student Health Insurance Plan.

-- Clinicians in both Medical Services and the Mental Health Service work closely with Aetna Student Health Claims Administrators, Inc. when necessary to help arrange access to benefits available through the Columbia Plan.
+- Clinicians in both Medical and the Mental Health Services work closely with Aetna Student Health Claims Administrators, Inc. when necessary to help arrange access to benefits available through the Plan.

-Note: The Columbia Student Health Insurance Plan may not cover all of your health care expenses.
+Note: The Columbia University Student Health Insurance Plan may not cover all of your health care expenses.
 The plan excludes coverage for certain services and contains limitations on the amounts it will pay.
-Please read the Student Health Insurance Plan Brochure carefully before deciding which plan is right for you.
+Please read the Columbia University Student Health Insurance Plan Brochure carefully before deciding if the plan is right for you.
 While this document will tell you about some of the important features of the Plan, other features may be important to you and some may further limit what the Plan will pay.
-Aetna compensates Columbia for certain medical services as well as administrative expenses associated with servicing the insurance plan (including certain personnel expenses incurred by the CUMC Student Health Insurance office).
+Aetna compensates Columbia University for certain medical services as well as administrative expenses associated with servicing the insurance plan (including certain personnel expenses incurred by the CUIMC Student Health Insurance office).
 In addition, based on aggregate claims experience, Aetna may issue a refund to Columbia to be applied toward future premiums.
-For more information, please review the Student Health Insurance Plan, which you can access online, or view the Master policy issued to Columbia, available at the CUMC Student Health Insurance Office, or you may contact Aetna Student Health at (800) 859-8471.
+For more information, please review the Columbia University Student Health Insurance Plan available, or view the Master policy issued to Columbia, available at the CUIMC Student Health Insurance Office, or you may contact Aetna Student Health at (800) 859-8471.

-The SHS fee is mandated by the Board of Trustees for ALL full-time students at CUMC, as well as for all those who enroll in the Aetna Student Health Insurance Plan.
-School of Nursing mandates that ALL clinical nursing students enroll in the Student Health Service, regardless of whether they are full-time OR part-time.
+The Health and Related Service fee (HRSF) is mandated by the Board of Trustees for ALL full-time students at CUIMC, as well as for all those who enroll in the Columbia University Student Health Insurance Plan.
+The HRSF grants access to the Student Health Service.
+School of Nursing mandates that ALL clinical nursing students enroll in the HRSF, regardless of whether they are full-time OR part-time.

 - The Student Health Service is also an annual plan, although fees are assessed per semester, with a portion of the fee due at the beginning of the fall semester, and the remainder of the fee due at the beginning of the spring semester.

-The Aetna Student Health Insurance Plan links the on-site resources of the Student Health Service with the specialty consultations and diagnostic resources of the Aetna Network, which is international in scope.
+The Columbia University Student Health Insurance Plan links the on-site resources of the Student Health Service with the specialty consultations and diagnostic resources of the Aetna Student Health Network, which is international in scope.

 - Although the insurance premium is charged by semester, enrollment is on an annual basis; students who have enrolled in the fall cannot drop the coverage during the spring semester even if their status switches from full-time to part-time.

-- The open enrollment period is from August 1 - September 19 each year except for students who first join the university in the spring or summer, who may enroll or waive at that time.
+- The Fall semester open enrollment period is from August 1 - September 30 each year except for students who first join the university in the spring or summer, who may enroll or waive at that time.

 - Students whose status changes from part-time to full-time during the academic year will also be automatically enrolled at that time, but may waive the insurance if they have comparable coverage.

-- Enrollment in the Aetna Student Health Insurance Plan is automatic for all full-time students.
+- Enrollment in the Columbia University Student Health Insurance Plan is automatic for all full-time students.
 If you have comparable coverage, you may waive.

 - The waiver must be completed each insurance year.
 The insurance year begins August 15 of each year.
 If you entered in spring or summer, and waived, you must repeat the waiver again for the fall semester.

-- Dual Degree Students: Click here for information on health services and insurance enrollment when your program shifts between the CUMC and Morningside campuses.
+- Dual Degree Students: Click here for information on health services and insurance enrollment when your program shifts between the CUIMC and Morningside campuses.